 To continue with the role of archaeology, the investigation of the wiping out of five companies of the US 7th Cavalry in 1866, went some way to undermining the myth of Custer’s “charge” against hostile Native American indigenous people and a long “last stand”, of a static battle against the surrounding Lakota Sioux, Northern Cheyenne and Arapahoe who gradually wiped out his 7th Cavalry and himself.
 Many elements of this story were disputed by witness accounts of Indigenous people and by their folk history or “historical memory”.
 According to Indigenous accounts, the battle was a short running one, as Custer’s troop had tried to attack a camp, believing it to be mostly occupied by women, children and the elderly.
 He didn’t know it was full of braves sleeping late.
 As the warriors poured out of their tents, according to those accounts, Custer and his men turned to flee, firing as they ran but were soon killed “in the time it takes a hungry man to eat a meal”.
 Much later, archaeological work with metal detectors found a pattern of shell cases that tended to bear out the Indigenous account.

-In 1955-’56, Thor Heyerdahl’s expedition team to Easter Island were told a legend in which the people on the island had been ruled by a group called “long ears”, who were represented in the giant carved stone heads, against which the “short ears” rose up.
+In 1955-’56, Thor Heyerdahl’s expedition team to Easter Island were told a legend in which the people on the island had been ruled by a group called “long ears”, who were represented in the giant carved stone heads, against which the “short ears” had rebelled.
 Across one end of the island, to which the “long ears” retreated, the story went, they had dug a trench which they filled with flammable material, ready to fire if they were attacked.
 During an actual attack, the “long ears” fired the material in the trench but the “short ears” had found a way around and attacked them from behind, forcing them into the flames.
 There was indeed a depression in the ground across that part of the island but the story could have been created to explain the depression rather than the origin being the reverse.
 Excavating in the trench, Heyerdahl’s group found charcoal and human bones and teeth.2

 What there is left to examine is of course a great help to the historian but it can also be a curse.
 We know how useful the Internet can be but also how much trivia and even incorrect information is stored there.
 Sifting through and making sense of it now is difficult enough but what will historians centuries from now make of it?
 In some historical periods, large number of household accounts were kept and these were preserved.
 Useful information, certainly but since they were available they were examined and written about by historians to a degree that was arguably out of proportion to the historical value of the information extracted.